derektypist/coding-traineeship-projects/119-Portfolio-Project-2-Company-Directory/README.md

 ![Audit Log](Data/auditlogmodal.png)

 To Do - Connect PHP Scripts to the Database.
-Set up virtual private server.

 ## Technologies